regcs/freehpc/README.md

 # freeHPC - Free HoloPlay Core SDK
 _Authors: Yann Vernier, Christian Stolze_

-This free library replicates some of the functionality of the proprietary HoloPlay Core SDK of the Looking Glass Factory.
+This free library replicates some of the functionality of the proprietary HoloPlay Core SDK of the Looking Glass Factory under a [GPL compatible license](https://github.com/regcs/freehpc/blob/master/LICENSE).
 Its main purpose is to enable work with the Looking Glass devices with GPL'ed software.
 The authors of freeHPC are not associated with the Looking Glass Factory.

 ## Readme